 My children love to find small things that they desire to take a closer look at.
 The pictures here show my kids looking at the tiny pieces that go in the game Operation!
 They wanted to see the tiny pieces in a closer and they were thrilled at what they saw.
 Knowing that this toy works like a real grown up microscope, and they they could use it like a grown up would made them feel so confident.
 My husband went to college for biology and is an expert at using the most amazing and high tech microscopes the world has to offer.
 We love helping our children fall in love with science.
 By learning about all of God’s creations they can fall in love with the world around them over and over again.

 My son loves to take toys apart and then attempt to recreate it and put it together again.
 This is a natural form of play for him, I call it my future engineer in the making when he does this type of play.
 He also thinks robots are amazing!
-Most little kids think the robots are fun and interesting.
+Most little kids think robots are fun and interesting, especially after they watch programs all day about robots!
+Robotech seems to be a popular program amongst children, even though it was originally released many years ago.
+Of course, once they start watching Robotech, they have to know more about the Robotech Wars.
+Apparently, Canada was important in the first Robotech War, or so I’ve learnt from reading an online article.
+Robots are harmless though, that’s why so many children are amazed by them.
+Anything with robots in, the kids are interested.
 They walk and talk like a person but are in no way a person at the same time.
 When I saw this toy I knew my son would flip out!
 Being only 3, he is still working on developing his fine motor skills.
-My 4 year old daughter is able to use the screwdriver with ease, but he is still working on his hand muscles.
-I love that this robot can by played with by using not only the perfect toddler sized screwdriver but also by hand.
-My son love to try to use the screwdriver, but when he gets frustrated by his lack of ability, he can drop it and turn the screw or bolt by hand.
+My 4-year-old daughter is able to use the screwdriver with ease, but he is still working on his hand muscles.
+I love that this robot can by played with by using not only the perfect toddler-sized screwdriver but also by hand.
+My son loves to try to use the screwdriver, but when he gets frustrated by his lack of ability, he can drop it and turn the screw or bolt by hand.

 The Educational Insights Design & Drill Robot is perfect for introducing STEM learning through basic engineering and construction play.
 My son is working on his hand-eye coordination with his new robot as well as his matching skills.
-They screws can color coordinate with the robots body parts.
+The screws can color coordinate with the robot’s body parts.
 It comes with stickers you can use to customize your robot and make it your own.